sriramdasbalaji/VSTS-DevOps-Labs/docker/readme.md

 ## Setting up the Project

-1. Use <a href="https://vstsdemogenerator.azurewebsites.net" target="_blank">VSTS Demo Data Generator</a> to provision a project on your VSTS account
+1. Use <a href="https://vstsdemogenerator.azurewebsites.net/?name=Docker&templateid=77364" target="_blank">VSTS Demo Data Generator</a> to provision a project on your VSTS account

 2. Select **Docker** for the template.
+Provide a Project Name, and click on Create Project.
+Once the project is provisioned, click the URL to navigate.
    <img src="">

 3. Once the project is provisioned, select the URL to navigate to the project that you provisioned.